nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/arcitect_QuickStart.md

 To upload your ARC:

   1. Enter a "commit message" to shortly describe the changes to your ARC
-  2. Click "commit" to save your changes locally
+  2. Click COMMIT to save your changes locally
-  3. Click upload to upload your ARC to the DataHUB
+  3. Click UPLOAD to upload your ARC to the DataHUB

 <img src="./../img/arcitect-VersionsPanel.png" width="850px">